 - Ask Home Savings Bank to review your accounts to see if you have the best matches for your needs.

 - Visit the Home Savings Bank Facebook page for more savings tips, and let us know your favorite way to save.

 Here are some fun ways for your whole family to learn more about money and how we use it.

 - Write a letter to your future self!
 You could plan to open it in one year, two years, or even five years.
 In the letter talk about what you are saving your money for and what you think your life will be like then.
 Then seal it in a nice envelope and write OPEN THIS LETTER ON (YOUR CHOSEN DATE) on the outside.
 Put it in a safe place where you'll be able to find it again.
 When it's time, open the letter and see if you met your savings goals!

 - Have a family meeting to decide how you can help by sharing some of your money.
 Would you like to help people who need better food to eat, or who don't have money for a nice holiday?
 Maybe you would like to donate some money to help take good care of animals at the zoo, or cats and dogs without homes.
 Are there other ways you can help, too?
 Maybe you could volunteer at the same place you give some money.

 - Share a day without spending any money!
 Come up with ways your family can have fun without buying anything or driving anywhere.
 Think you can do it?

 - Create a money jar where everyone in your family saves their change.
-You can add pennies, nickles, dimes and quarters, and watch them add up.
+You can add pennies, nickles, dimes, and quarters, and watch them add up.
 When the jar gets full everyone gets to guess how much is in the jar.
-Take the money to your bank and watch it jiggle through the coin counter.
+Take your change to a Home Savings Bank drive-up and deposit the money.
 Did you guess the right amount?
 What will you do with your savings?